sharmaroshan/Car_Evaluation/README.md

 Car Evaluation Data Set
 Download: Data Folder, Data Set Description

+# Abstract:
-Abstract: Derived from simple hierarchical decision model, this database may be useful for testing constructive induction and structure discovery methods.
+Derived from simple hierarchical decision model, this database may be useful for testing constructive induction and structure discovery methods.

-Data Set Characteristics:
+# Data Set Characteristics:
 Multivariate

-Number of Instances:
+Number of Instances: 1728

-1728

-Area:

-N/A
+Area: N/A

-Attribute Characteristics:
+Attribute Characteristics: Categorical

-Categorical

-Number of Attributes:
+Number of Attributes: 6

-6

-Date Donated

-1997-06-01
+Date Donated: 1997-06-01

-Associated Tasks:
+Associated Tasks: Classification

-Classification

 Missing Values?
 No

-Number of Web Hits:
+Number of Web Hits: 980393

-980393

-Source:

-Creator:

-Marko Bohanec

-Donors:

-1. Marko Bohanec (marko.bohanec '@' ijs.si)
+Creator: Marko Bohanec
-2. Blaz Zupan (blaz.zupan '@' ijs.si)

-Data Set Information:
+# Data Set Information:

 Car Evaluation Database was derived from a simple hierarchical decision model originally developed for the demonstration of DEX, M. Bohanec, V. Rajkovic: Expert system for decision making.
 Sistemica 1(1), pp. 145-157, 1990.).
 The model evaluates cars according to the following concept structure: